 I have a credit card that I use to collect enough air miles to upgrade my flights and fly about for free.
 The problem with many cards is the horrendous fees that it charges me when I am abroad.

-Over an average luxury holiday with an overall spend of £5,000, and assuming a similar fee but without taking into account of exchange rates which are more difficult to make sense of, you would end up spending £145 in fees if you only use your Amex card.
+Over an average luxury holiday with an overall spend of £5,000 GBP and assuming a similar fee, but without considering exchange rates, which are more difficult to make sense of, you would end up spending £145 GBP in fees if you only use your Amex card.

 Let me share even more pain with you; when you withdraw money from ATM’s, the fees and exchange rate are often even worse.
 Read more about these nasty ATM fees in my review.

 Revolut!
-I have reviewed Revolut in more detail, but in a nutshell, this is a free app and free contactless VISA card, that allows you to spend all over the world (130 countries) with no fees.
-You can also exchange currencies at the interbank rate, which is the rates banks give each other, and which is a far better rate than ANY bureaux de change.
-In addition, you can also take up to £200 of cash out from any ATM around the world with this free card, per calendar month, with no commissions.
+I have reviewed Revolut in more detail, but in a nutshell, this is a free app and free contactless VISA card that allows you to spend all over the world (130 countries) with no fees.
+You can also exchange currencies at the interbank rate, which is the rates banks give each other, and which is a far better rate than any bureaux de change.
+You can also take up to £200 GBP cash out from any ATM around the world with this free card, per calendar month, with no commissions.

 Right now this card is only available to my UK and EU readers.
 If want this card, enter your mobile number here to get your free Revolut card.